 Here are four reasons people steer clear from dating someone who is not divorced yet, and the flip side of their concerns.

-1. The person isn’t emotionally ready to get into a relationship because the wounds are still raw and they are either still in shock, or mourning the end of their marriage.
-I.e. they haven’t moved on.
+1. They feel that the person isn’t emotionally ready to get into a relationship because the wounds are still raw and they are either still in shock, or mourning the end of their marriage.
+In other words, they think the person hasn’t moved on.

 2. The person might still be living with their soon-to-be ex.

 This is where I’d have to recommend NOT dating someone who isn’t divorced yet.
 If the couple is still in the same house, I think I’d have a problem with that.
-Then again, with the housing market and job market the way they have been, there are so many couples who can’t afford two places, so even though the relationship is clearly over, they stay in the same house and lead separate lives.
-So, maybe I’m being too judgmental.
+Then again, there might be a reason the couple is still living in the same house: finances, job loss, an issue with a child.
+The relationship might be very very clearly over, but they are choosing to stay in the same house and lead separate lives.

 3. The fear that the since the couple isn’t officially divorced, they might end up getting back together.